 Sold for 1 million painting “Mona Lisa Torera”, by the Spanish Domingo Zapata

-Miami, Jan 4 (EFE) .- The painting “Mona Lisa Torera”, by the US-based Spanish artist Domingo Zapata, was sold for more than a million dollars at an auction held at a UNICEF charity gala at the Caribbean island of Saint Barthelemy, its advertising agency reported on Tuesday.
+The painting “Mona Lisa Torera”, by the US-based Spanish artist Domingo Zapata, was sold for more than a million dollars at an auction held at a UNICEF charity gala on the Caribbean island of San Bartolomé, reported this Tuesday your advertising agency.

-“Mona Lisa Torera,” which was purchased by an anonymous American collector at the auction overseen by Sotheby’s, featured actor Leonardo DiCaprio among those bidding for its purchase.
+“Mona Lisa Torera”, which was acquired by an anonymous American collector at the auction supervised by the firm Sotheby’s, had the actor Leonardo DiCaprio among the people who bid for its purchase.

 “After a heated bidding war, Zapata’s painting ‘Mona Lisa Torera’ sold for $ 1,027,000, beating DiCaprio’s offer for the piece,” the agency said in a statement.